d-cullen/beautiful-jekyll/_posts/2017-09-11-first-post.md

 The `plot(county_center)` with a cross on the location of each county center.
 ![Map of county centers](/img/centers_plot.jpg){: .center-image }

+Using `gDistance` I calculate the distance between each centroid and each stadium in the data.
+Then I merge the team data onto the distance data so that each row gives the distance to each stadium.
 ```R
 # Create matrix of distances between each county center and each stadium
 # stadium in rows counties in columns